Entr0phy/PetHeaven/README.md

 - React-icons
 - Backendless (To communicate with Backendless database)
 - React Routing (For SPA)
-- Backendless for database (Handle user authentication and list out pets up for adoption)
+- Backendless for database (Handle user authentication)
+- Firebase realtime database (Store details about the pets available for adoption)

 **Do reach out to me and let me know should you know of improvements, i am still an undergraduate so still trying to take in and learn as much as i can.**